-When we pass through the kitchen, it’s common the kids or I feel hungry at snack times, when back from doing sports, or for any other reason.
+When we pass through the kitchen, it’s common the kids or I feel hungry at snack times.
+It can be when we’re back from doing sports, or for other reasons.
 These nuts are the easiest thing to eat: nothing to open, nowhere to go to get them, nothing to cook.
 We pick a handful of whichever ones we feel like eating, in whichever reasonable quantity.
 That’s all.

 Now, if instead we had very sugary products, chips or other items, they would be in plain sight as well.
 Our eyes would come in contact with them.
 We’d be tempted to eat a few of these, maybe a lot.
 The proximity factor and ease of access within your home makes a difference.
 Once you know what you’d like to eat more of, and less of, you can organize for this.

 Before re-arranging food shelves, something happens: we go to the grocery store and make the decision to put certain ingredients and products inside the shopping cart.
 This is central: whether this process occurs in a physical store on online by clicking a few buttons, we’re bringing these foods from far away, to right near us, inside our home.

 Let these foods be those you want.
 How many times do we buy things, then have them at home, and think “they’re here.
 I have to use these ingredients or products for something before they go bad“.
 Most people don’t like throwing away what they buy.
 It’s the rational side of us thinking.
 But if upstream, we can’t close the knowing-doing (=shopping) gap, we may end up with things we know we should eat less of.